-208. The Defendants' price-fixing conspiracy had the following effects, among others:

-(a) Price competition has been restrained or eliminated with respect to IgnitionCoils;
+- 220. The Defendants' and their co-conspirators' price-fixing conspiracy had the following effects, among others: - (a) Price competition has been restrained or eliminated with respect to Ignition Coils;

-(b) The prices of Ignition Coils have been fixed, raised, maintained, or stabilized at artificially inflated levels;

-(c) Indirect purchasers of Ignition Coils have been deprived of free and open competition; and

-(d) Indirect purchasers of Ignition Coils paid artificially inflated prices.

-209. During the Class Period, Plaintiffs and the members of the Classes paid supracompetitive prices for Ignition Coils.
+- (b) The prices of Ignition Coils have been fixed, raised, maintained, or stabilized at artificially inflated levels; - (c) Indirect purchasers of Ignition Coils have been deprived of free and open competition; and - (d) Indirect purchasers of Ignition Coils paid artificially inflated prices. - 221.
+During the Class Period, Plaintiffs and the members of the Classes paid supracompetitive prices for Ignition Coils.
 OEMS and automotive dealers passed on inflated prices to Plaintiffs and the members of the Classes.
-Those overcharges have unjustly enriched Defendants.

-210. The markets for Ignition Coils and the market for vehicles are inextricably linked and intertwined because the market for Ignition Coils exists to serve the vehicle market.
+Those overcharges have unjustly enriched Defendants and their co-conspirators. - 222.
+The markets for Ignition Coils and the market for vehicles are inextricably linked and intertwined because the market for Ignition Coils exists to serve the vehicle market.
 Without the vehicles, the Ignition Coils have little to no value because they have no independent utility.
 Indeed, the demand for vehicles creates the demand for Ignition Coils.
-As stated in the 2010 Annual Report of Lear Corporation, an automotive parts supplier: "Our sales are driven by the number of vehicles produced by the automotive manufacturers, which is ultimately dependent on consumer fleet demand for automotive vehicles."

-211. Ignition Coils are identifiable, discrete physical products that remain essentially unchanged when incorporated into a vehicle.
-As a result, Ignition Coils follow a traceable physical chain of distribution from the Defendants to Plaintiffs and the members of the Classes, and costs attributable to Ignition Coils can be traced through the chain of distribution to Plaintiffs and the members of the Classes.
+As stated in the 2010 Annual Report of Lear Corporation, an automotive parts supplier: "Our sales are driven by the number of vehicles produced by the automotive manufacturers, which is ultimately dependent on consumer fleet demand for automotive vehicles." - 223.
+Ignition Coils are identifiable, discrete physical products that remain essentially unchanged when incorporated into a vehicle.
+As a result, Ignition Coils follow a traceable physical chain of distribution from the Defendants and their co-conspirators to Plaintiffs and the members of the Classes, and costs attributable to Ignition Coils can be traced through the chain of distribution to Plaintiffs and the members of the Classes.